 Furthermore, through this organisation, you can consult technical standards of other international standardization organisations (ISO, CEN, CENELEC, etc.)

-On the UNE website you have access to a search engine that will allow you to find information on projects under development, as well as on the standards included in the catalogue.
+On the UNE website you can access a search engine that will allow you to find information on projects under development, as well as on the standards themselves included in the catalogue.

 In order to facilitate access to standards for all organisations, and in particular SMEs, UNE offers stakeholders various mechanisms to access the content of standards and standard projects: